oscarm417/Real-Estate-Analyzer/README.md

 Possible Future Plans2:
 Automate the process of messaging houndreds of brokers.

   Many Landlords dont allow airbnbs, however there is a few that will.
-Hopefully, I can make a contact blast, and based on responses narrow my search down.
+Hopefully, I can make a contact blast, and based on responses received narrow down my search down.